* U.S. unemployment rate falls, but payrolls disappoint

-NEW YORK, Aug 2 (Reuters) - Stocks on Wall Street were little changed on Friday after data showed the jobless rate fell in July but U.S. hiring slowed, mixed signals that could make the Federal Reserve more cautious about scaling back its massive economic stimulus.
+NEW YORK, Aug 2 (Reuters) - Stocks on Wall Street edged lower on Friday after data showed U.S. hiring slowed in July but the jobless rate fell, mixed signals that could make the Federal Reserve more cautious about scaling back its massive economic stimulus.

-Coming off a series of better-than-expected data and optimism about strong growth in the second half of the year, the tepid jobs report was a reality check, analysts said.
+Coming off a string of better-than-expected data and optimism about strong growth in the second half of the year, analysts described the tepid jobs report as a reality check.

 "Stock investors are scared of both the tapering and a potentially slowing economy," said Brian Reynolds, chief market strategist at Rosenblatt Securities in New York.
 "They're not sure what they're scared of, but they know they're scared.
 And very few people want to buy stocks at an all-time high."

-Five of the 10 S&P 500 industry sectors moved lower, led by losses of nearly 1 percent in the energy index.
+Five of the 10 S&P 500 industry sectors moved lower on Friday, led by losses of more than 1 percent in the energy index .

-Chevron, the second-largest U.S. oil company, was the biggest drag on the Dow and the S&P 500 after posting a steeper-than-expected 26 percent drop in quarterly profit.
-Shares of the company fell 2.3 percent to $123.55.
+Chevron, the second-largest U.S. oil company, was the biggest drag on the S&P 500 after posting a steeper-than-expected 26 percent drop in quarterly profit.
+Shares of the company fell 2.3 percent to $123.59.

-Dell's special committee and a group led by founder and Chief Executive Michael Dell announced a deal that dramatically increases the chances of his $24.6 billion buyout going through.
-Dell shares gained 5.3 percent to $13.65.
+Dell's special committee and a group led by founder and chief executive Michael Dell announced a deal that dramatically increases the chances of his $24.6 billion buyout going through.
+Dell shares gained 5.3 percent to $13.64.

-AIG Inc also beat expectations on Thursday and announced its first capital return since its 2008 bailout through a dividend and share buy-back, sending its shares up 3 percent to $48.47.
+AIG Inc also beat expectations on Thursday and announced its first capital return since its 2008 bailout through a dividend and share buyback, sending its shares up 2 percent to $48.02.